yashraj9011/AIDS-Semester-5/README.md

 Repository contains Handwritten Notes , Assignments , Reference books and other material I prepared during the semester.

-Courses that I have studied during third year of my engineering offered by Department of Artificial Intelligence and Data Science, VPKBIET Baramati.
+Courses that I have studied during third year of my engineering offered by the Department of Artificial Intelligence and Data Science, VPKBIET Baramati.

 `Semester:` 5<sup>th</sup> Sem